digicademy-chf/chf_base/README.rst

 institutions, and, more generally, projects interested in making cultural heritage, books, media, or annotated bibliographies available in their own web-based research platform.
-A key strength of the CHF is the ability to produce portals and editions that include various data types with historical points of reference in a single system, including editing interfaces, frontends, and serialisations.
-Specific data models are organised as additional components around the TYPO3 extension ``chf_base``, which provides central data types like ``Agent``s, ``Location``s, and ``Period``s, but also services like import and export routines.
+A key strength of the CHF is the ability to produce portals and multimodal editions that include various data types with historical points of reference in a single system, including editing interfaces, frontends, and serialisations.
+Specific data models are organised as additional components around the TYPO3 extension ``chf_base``, which provides central data types like ``Agent``s, ``Location``s, and ``Period``s, but also multiple types of ``Tag``s and ``Relation``s to structure and connect data as well as services like import and export routines.
 The various components are developed and maintained by the Digital Academy, a Digital Humanities department at the Academy of Sciences and Literature Mainz.

 :Repository:  https://github.com/digicademy-chf/chf_base
 :Read online: https://digicademy-chf.github.io/chf_base